clarkhacks/og/README.md

 <img width="600" src="https://og.railway.app/api/image?fileType=png&layoutName=Starter&Theme=Dark&Name=BlitzJS" />

-# 🙌 Acknowledgement

-Credit where credit is due.
-This started as a forked repo from [Vercel's OG image generator](https://github.com/vercel/og-image).
-The main differences are

-- Multiple configurable layouts
-- Content of image written in JSX (as opposed to a template string)
-- Headless Chrome configuration modified to deploy on Railway

 # ✨ How To Use

 Use the generated image URL in the `<head>` of your HTML document as the og:image meta property